-It is one of the most common respiratory diseases, due to chronic lung inflammation that obstructs airflow.
-It is also associated with an increased risk of developing other diseases (respiratory infections, lung cancer, etc.).
-It has a worldwide prevalence of 13% and although it is progressive, proper control maintains quality of life and reduces the risks of other pathologies.
+It is one of the most common respiratory diseases, caused by chronic lung inflammation that obstructs airflow.
+Additionally, it is associated with an increased risk of developing other diseases (respiratory infections, lung cancer, etc.).
+It has a global prevalence of 13%, and although it is progressive, proper management maintains quality of life and reduces the risks of other pathologies.

 Chronic Obstructive Pulmonary Disease

-Emphysema and chronic bronchitis are the two most common conditions that contribute to chronic obstructive pulmonary disease.
-Emphysema is the destruction of the bronchioles, the respiratory structure that allows the exchange of oxygen and carbon dioxide, as a result of harmful exposure to tobacco smoke and other irritating gases and particles.
-Chronic bronchitis results from inflammation of the lining of the bronchi.
+Emphysema and chronic bronchitis are the two most common conditions that contribute to chronic obstructive pulmonary disease (COPD).
+Emphysema involves the destruction of the bronchioles, the respiratory structure that allows the exchange of oxygen and carbon dioxide, as a result of harmful exposure to tobacco smoke and other gases and irritating particles.
+Chronic bronchitis results from inflammation of the lining of the bronchial tubes.

-The main cause of COPD in developed countries is smoking, although other irritants can cause chronic obstructive pulmonary disease, including cigarette smoke itself, environmental pollution and workplace exposure to dust, smoke or toxic gases.
-In developing countries, it is mostly associated with exposure to fumes from burning fuels for cooking and heating in poorly ventilated homes.
+The main cause of COPD in developed countries is smoking, although other irritants can cause chronic obstructive pulmonary disease, including secondhand smoke, environmental pollution, and workplace exposure to dust, smoke, or toxic gases.
+In developing countries, it is primarily associated with exposure to fumes from burning fuels for cooking and heating in poorly ventilated homes.

 Symptoms

-COPD frequently appears around the age of 40-50 years, but has a slow progression and progressive worsening.
-Symptoms usually do not appear until significant lung damage occurs and often worsen over time, especially if exposure to tobacco continues.
-Over time it can limit a person's ability to perform daily activities and, in severe cases, can prevent them from performing even the most basic activities.
-Common symptoms include:
+COPD often appears between the ages of 40-50, but it has a slow evolution and progressive worsening.
+Symptoms usually do not appear until significant lung damage has occurred and tend to worsen over time, especially if tobacco exposure continues.
+Over time, it can limit a person's ability to perform daily activities, and in severe cases, it can prevent them from performing even the most basic tasks.
+The most common symptoms include:

 - Shortness of breath, especially during physical activity.